verghost/vlc-lua-docs/m/player/index.md

 ----
 ## `seek_by_pos_absolute()`
-Seek (go to a position) by providing an absolute value.
+Seek (set the player position) by providing an absolute value.

 ### Usage
 ```lua